Goliathuzzzz/OTP_Group6/README.md

 ## 🐳 Running the App with Docker

-Build and run the docker container by running the following command from your project's source folder:
+Build and launch the Docker container by running the following command from your project's root directory:

    ```sh
    docker-compose up --build
    ```

-Make sure VcXsrv is running in the background with the correct settings!
+Ensure that VcXsrv is running in the background with the correct settings before starting the application!

 ---